gvwilson/sensibleadventures/nardica/nardica.md

 And she'd done some more embroidery on the cuffs of her coat to match.

 "But what happened?
-I mean, really happened, not just sim happened."
+I mean, really happened, not just officially happened?"
-Honesty slipped her arm through Iffy's as if it was the most natural thing in the world and began walking toward the blind end of the canal.
+Honesty slipped her arm through Iffy's as if it was the most natural thing in the world and began walking toward her family's workshop at the end of the canal.

-Iffy felt into step alongside her, desperately hoping that Honesty couldn't hear her heart thudding in her chest.
+Iffy felt into step alongside her, desperately hoping her friend couldn't hear her heart thudding in her chest.
 The Rotheran girl was three years her senior.
 She had been singing on a street corner two blocks from the Dance Hall market when Iffy first saw her.